-One way to appreciate another designer's approach is to walk a mile in their shoes.
+One way to appreciate another's designer's approach is to walk a mile in their shoes.
 Barring that rare opportunity, an intriguing alternative is to take some design advice you find and imagine having a thoughtful debate with that designer.
 Counter their advice with an opposing set of arguments.
 Then, distill the essence of the heuristics you find in both your arguments and reflect on the relationships between the heuristics embedded in each point of view.
-I find this is easier to do if you have either a strong negative or positive reaction to some particular bit of advice.
-Surprisingly, arguing for an approach that differs from your preferred design heuristic helps you appreciate that different perspective.